PEST ALERT ! PEST ALERT ! PEST ALERT ! PEST ALERT !

 Communities & Environment

-I have received a number of enquiries asking if you can visit your allotment in light of the new measures set by the Government yesterday.
+I have received a number of enquiries asking if you can visit your allotment in light of the measures set by the Government.

 Government guidelines have stated that tenants can continue to visit their allotments as this is regarded as a form of exercise, as long as they abide by the following: